mohammedattia11/dataminig-blog/articles/05-Data-Preprocessing-and-Feature-Engineering.md

 ### Common examples

-**Fraud Detection:** 99.9% of credit card transactions are legitimate; only 0.1% are fraudulent.
+- **Fraud Detection:** 99.9% of credit card transactions are legitimate; only 0.1% are fraudulent.

-**Medical Diagnosis:** In a screening for a rare disease, 99.5% of patients may be healthy.
+- **Medical Diagnosis:** In a screening for a rare disease, 99.5% of patients may be healthy.

-**Spam Filtering:** Most emails are "Ham" (wanted), while only a small fraction are "Spam."
+- **Spam Filtering:** Most emails are "Ham" (wanted), while only a small fraction are "Spam."

 ### Strategies

-#### 01-Data-Level: Resampling
+- **Data-Level: Resampling**

-**Oversampling:** You duplicate examples from the minority class.
+  - **Oversampling:** You duplicate examples from the minority class.
   This can lead to **overfitting** because the model sees the exact same minority examples repeatedly.

-**Undersampling:** You remove examples from the majority class to match the minority class.
+  - **Undersampling:** You remove examples from the majority class to match the minority class.

-**SMOTE (Synthetic Minority Over-sampling Technique):** Instead of just duplicating data, SMOTE creates _new, synthetic_ examples by looking at the "neighbors" of existing minority points and creating data in between them.
+  - **SMOTE (Synthetic Minority Over-sampling Technique):** Instead of just duplicating data, SMOTE creates _new, synthetic_ examples by looking at the "neighbors" of existing minority points and creating data in between them.
-#### 02-Algorithm-Level: Adjustments
+- **Algorithm-Level: Adjustments**

-**Class Weights:** You tell the model that the minority class is "more important."
+  - **Class Weights:** You tell the model that the minority class is "more important."
 For example, you can penalize the model 10x more for missing a "Fraud" case than for misclassifying a "Legitimate" one.

 ## 5.8-Splitting Data into (Training, validation, test sets)